oishee-hoque/CAFOSat/classifier/.ipynb_checkpoints/readme-checkpoint.md

+### 4️⃣ Dependencies

+- `torchvision` – for model backbones like ResNet
+- `pytorch-lightning` – for managing training and logging
+- `scikit-learn` – for evaluation metrics
+- `tqdm`, `pandas`, `numpy`, etc. – for data handling and progress tracking

+✅ All of these are already included in the `requirements.txt` file in data_processing.

 ## 🧠 Classifier Training

 This module supports both **binary classification** (e.g., CAFO vs. non-CAFO) and **multi-class classification** (e.g., different CAFO types).